PeernetOfficial/core/webapi/readme.md

 	Folder      string            `json:"folder"`      // Folder, optional
 	Name        string            `json:"name"`        // Name of the file Description string            `json:"description"` // Description.
 This is expected to be multiline and contain hashtags!
+	Date        time.Time         `json:"date"`        // Date of the virtual file
 	Metadata    []apiFileMetadata `json:"metadata"`    // Metadata.
 These are decoded tags.
 	TagsRaw     []apiFileTagRaw   `json:"tagsraw"`     // All tags encoded that were not recognized as metadata.